 Babywearing is such a special way for you to connect and bond with your baby.
-As a postpartum doula, I have been wearing babies for years since there are so many benefits to babywearing.
-It also makes it much easier for me to do other tasks with my handsfree!
-The thing is, there are tons of ways for you to wear your baby.
-I know a lot of people struggle with wearing a newborn since new babies don’t have head or neck control just yet, so I thought I would show you how to wear your newborn in a wrap.
+It also makes it much easier to do other tasks since your hands are free!
+As a postpartum doula, I have been wearing babies for years since babywearing has many benefits.
+However, many people struggle with wearing a newborn because new babies don’t have head or neck control just yet.

 Step 1: Find the Center